giginet/CCMusicEngine/README.md

 }
 ```

-**Notice**: To get current time of playing musics you should not use `AudioEngine::getCurrentTime()`.
+**Notice**: To get current time of playing musics, you should not use `AudioEngine::getCurrentTime()`.
-In latest cocos2d-x, this method will returns inaccurate seconds.
+In latest cocos2d-x, this method will return inaccurate seconds.
 So this library will not work well.

 Ref : [New AudioEngine getCurrentTime() precision BUG (win32) · Issue #9854 · cocos2d/cocos2d-x](https://github.com/cocos2d/cocos2d-x/issues/9854)